gianlucabianco/react-would-you-rather/README.md

 Using the provided starter code, you'll build a React/Redux front end for the application.
 We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

+## 🔓 Signin / 🔏 Signup / 🔐 Reset password

+Users credentials for login are stored in the `credentials.js` file.

+Througout the project, the user could reset their password by clicking on the “Forgot Password” link.

+The user could also sign up for a new account by clicking on the “Sign Up” link.
+The new user will be able to log in after signing up.

 ## 🗄️ Data

 There are two types of objects stored in our database: